-Read all Read about New Brunswick in the Wikipedia pages about the province.
-It is one of four Atlantic provinces on the east coast of Canada.
+New Brunswick is one of four Atlantic provinces on the east coast of Canada.
 According to the Constitution of Canada, it is the only bilingual province.
 About two-thirds of the population declare themselves anglophones and one-third francophones.
 One-third of the population describes themselves as bilingual.
 Atypically for Canada, only about half of the population lives in urban areas, mostly in Greater Moncton, Greater Saint John, and the capital Fredericton.
 Many newcomers enter through the Atlantic Immigration Pilot, using their skilled labour as the basis of their application.

 Watch this video for an overview of life in the province.

 If you are just visiting check out New Brunswick’s many museums, and historic places, including Fort Beauséjour, Kings Landing Historical Settlement, and the Village Historique Acadien, the New Brunswick Museum in Saint John, designated as the provincial museum, as well as a number of other museums.
 The coastline is amazing, with lots of sites to see, along with quaint brightly coloured houses, giving the area extra character.
 Visit the Bay of Fundy, the most prolific waters in the world.

 Other Highlights include the Saint John River, Miramichi River, Moncton’s The Playhouse, the Fredericton Region Museum, Harvest Jazz & Blues Festival, attracting regional and international jazz, blues, rock, and world artists.